Crypto69/MotiVate/README.md

 - ⚙️ In-app settings to select preferred image categories
 - 📱 Main application now displays a motivational image based on selected categories
 - 🛠️ Debug logging for development
+- The ability to rate images with the thumbs up 👍 or thumbs down 👎 buttons (which will eventually impact the likelihood of you seeing those images again)

 ## Requirements